snowmemo/war3parser/README.md

 Usage: war3parser-cli <COMMAND>

 Commands:
-  extract-file    Extract a file from a MPQ archive and save it [aliases: x] extract-images  Extract images with *.tga and *.blp extensions [aliases: i] convert-image   Convert a *tga/blp file to png [aliases: c]
+  dump-metadata   Dump metadata from a map file [aliases: d] extract-file    Extract a file from a MPQ archive and save it [aliases: x] extract-images  Extract images with *.tga and *.blp extensions [aliases: i] convert-image   Convert a *tga/blp file to png [aliases: c]